 Nutrition

-Shrimp Remoulade …It’s What’s for Dinner
+Shrimp Remoulade …It’s What’s for an Appetizer

 Being a Texas expat we ate at the Pappas restaurants often.
 Living in Est Tennessee we miss the wonderful seafood.
 Do you have more Pappas recipes?